 The Black Friday shopping frenzy went into full swing, on the last day as many people aimed to take advantage of some of the finest offers available.
 There were a lot of amazing early Black Friday deals on several products, including popular electronics, gadgets, household items, and many more.
 This year, though, some people were looking for a different type of deal, such as a Black Friday discount to buy Bitcoin.

-The world's most popular digital currency happened to be "on sale" on Black Friday.
+The world's most popular digital currency happened to be on sale on Black Friday.
 Because the price began to plummet in the late hours of Thursday and persisted into the early hours of Black Friday.
 Many people rushed to buy Bitcoin at a lower price.
+One option is e.g. buying one of the top Canadian bitcoin ETFs.
 However, on Black Friday, it was not just Bitcoin's price that plummeted.
 Similar discounts were available on several other popular cryptocurrencies.
 And all their prices eventually dropped by at least 10% at the end of Black Friday.

 As Black Friday kicked off, bitcoin and cryptocurrency prices plummeted, along with stock markets around the world, tumbling on new fears over a new Covid-19 variant, Omicron.
 The bitcoin price dropped below $55,000 per bitcoin for the first time since mid-October, falling 5% in the twenty-four hours.
 Meanwhile, Ethereum, the second-biggest cryptocurrency behind Bitcoin, fell below the $4,000 per ether mark, which has been keenly followed.